Laser ResurfacingSkip to the navigation

 Laser resurfacing may be used to remove or improve the look of:

-- Superficial scars from acne, surgery, or trauma that are not growing or that are getting thicker.
+- Superficial scars from acne, surgery, or trauma.

 - Color (pigment) changes or defects in the skin, such as liver spots, port-wine stains, or café-au-lait spots.